ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 other protocols beyond HTTP.
 This flexibility is particularly valuable for asynchronous communication scenarios, such as event-driven systems.

-- Message Signatures, on the other hand, benefit from an existing RFC with established implementations.
-This existing groundwork means that this option could be simpler to deploy.
+- Message Signatures, on the other hand, benefit from an existing HTTP specific RFC with some established implementations.
+This existing groundwork means that this option could be simpler to deploy, to the extent such implementations are available and easily integrated.

 - Given that the WIT (Workload Identity Token) is a type of JWT, the DPoP-inspired approach is less complex and technology-intensive than Message